Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 68.4% of the games this season when they were the moneyline favorite (26-12).
+- The Diamondbacks have compiled a 26-12 record in games they were listed as the moneyline favorite (winning 68.4% of those games).

-- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 52.4%.
+- The Diamondbacks have a 56.5% chance to win this matchup based on the moneyline's implied probability.

-- Arizona has had an over/under set by bookmakers 86 times, and have combined with opponents to go over the total in 40 of those games (40-42-4).
+- Arizona has combined with opponents to go over the total 40 times this season for a 40-43-4 record against the over/under.

-- The Diamondbacks have a 6-4-0 record against the spread this season (covering 60% of the time).
+- The Diamondbacks have collected a 6-4-0 record ATS this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!